aather/autobench/README.md

 **Caution:** Update autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance

 For proper testing, I propose:
-- Set up few AWS instance types (medium,large,xlarge) from different families (m4,i3,t2..)
+- Set up few AWS instance types (medium,large,xlarge..) from different families (m4,i3,t2..)
-- Execute all benchmarks by running: /usr/share/phoronix.runtests
+- Execute all benchmarks by running: /usr/share/phoronix-runtests
-- Run benchmarks multiple times in order to have few sets available to perform useful comparison
+- Run benchmarks multiple times on each instance in order to have few sets available to perform useful comparison
-- Ideally, all instances should dump benchmark results to NFS mounted shared directory.
-Otherwise, copy all results into a common directory, /efs/autobench/test-results (default) on a webserver
+- Ideally, all instances should dump benchmark results into NFS mounted shared directory.
+Otherwise, copy all results into a common directory on a webserver.
+Default directory is: /efs/autobench/test-results
-- Now edit '**config.ini**' file located in directory $WEBDIR/AMIbench.
+- To process results, edit '**config.ini**' file in directory $WEBDIR/AMIbench.
 - Comment out (;) lines that do not apply.
 For example:
-  - Comment out instance types that you have not tested.
-If you don't have multiple instance of same type (xl), then comment out all entries under "**instTypes to compare**" section since there is nothing to compare
+  - Comment out instance types that are not tested.
+If you don't have multiple instances of the same type (xl), then comment out all entries under "**instTypes to compare**" section since there is nothing to compare
-  - Comment out instance families that you have not tested.
-If you have only one instance from each family, then comment out all entries under "**instFamily to compare**" section since there is nothing to compare
+  - Comment out instance families that are not tested.
+If you only have one instance from each family, then comment out all entries under "**instFamily to compare**" section since there is nothing to compare
-  - Comment out instances that you did not test under the section **"InstRegression**
+  - Comment out instances that are not tested under the section "**InstRegression**"
   - There are two lines per benchmark test. comment out tests that you did not execute

-**Tip:** For quick update, consider using vi regex: **%s/family/;family/g** and then uncomment only entries that applies.
+**Tip:** For quick updating the file, consider using vi regex: **:%s/family/;family/g** and then uncomment entries that apply.

-Once "config.ini" file is setup, process benchmark results using cacheresults.php script located in dir: **$WEBDIR/AMIbench**
+Once "config.ini" file is setup, process benchmark results using "**cacheresults.php**" script located in dir: **$WEBDIR/AMIbench**

 ## Autobench Benchmark Suite
 You can run all benchmarks by executing **/usr/share/phoronix.runtest** or run individually.
 Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance.